automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_1/README.md

     ]
 }
 ```

+4. Make sure you select an Agent for the Map that has the AWS CLI installed and configured, so it can be used for the Auto Remediation steps.

 ### Configuration of Slack Messages

 For the Slack building block you can configure a Slack Webhook Url that you have to implement inside the Kaholo Vault before you can select it.